-No organisation can grow with out implementing best practices or industry standard templates.
-Most of the established methods in the organisation must be reviewed in a periodic manner and updated to suit the latest business trends and the current economic condition.
-Organisation’s should make a sincere effort to catch up with the improvements in the field of information technology and derive value out of it.
+No organization can grow with out implementing best practices or industry standard templates.
+Most of the established methods in the organization must be reviewed in a periodic manner and updated to suit the latest business trends and the current economic condition.
+Organizations’ should make a sincere effort to catch up with the improvements in the field of information technology and derive value out of it.

-Project Manager is not just a person coordinating activities among various departments, handling communication among project stake holders or handling mundane task like organizing meetings and sending reminders for not meeting the target deadline.
-However project managers have a much larger role with in the organisation, a competent project manager needs to demonstrate a business manager like mindset with key focus on customer satisfaction, delivering projects under unpredictable economic scenarios and also drive business and growth in challenging market conditions.
-A project manager must treat his project as though it is his own business and leave no stone un turned in ensuring that the stake holders expectations are exceeded.
-A Project Manager is a brand ambassador for an organisation and must always strive to deliver value and not just project deliverable.
+Project Manager is not just a person coordinating activities among various departments, handling communication among project stakeholders or handling mundane task like organizing meetings and sending reminders for not meeting the target deadline.
+However project managers have a much larger role with in the organization, a competent project manager needs to demonstrate a business manager like mindset with key focus on customer satisfaction, delivering projects under unpredictable economic scenarios and also drive business and growth in challenging market conditions.
+A project manager must treat his project as though it is his own business and leave no stone unturned in ensuring that the stakeholders expectations are exceeded.
+A Project Manager is a brand ambassador for an organization and must always strive to deliver value and not just project deliverable.